 Dr. Simpson grew up in Danville, VA and received his Bachelor of Arts in Psychology at Randolph-Macon College.
 He then earned a doctorate in Community and School Psychology at the University of Tennessee.
 A licensed psychologist, John worked for 11 years with Eastover Psychological and Psychiatric Group, in private practice, and was with Presby Psych for almost six years.
 He left Presby Psych to join Alternative Behavioral Strategies where he worked with children coping with developmental concerns and then returned to private practice.
 Dr. Simpson has served as a parent coordinator in cases of high conflict divorce.
 In addition, he received the North Carolina Psychological Association President Award for his work with the North Carolina Disaster Response Network and with the American Red Cross in disaster mental health responding.
 In recent years he has developed an interest in soul collaging and sometimes integrates it into his clinical work.
 Located at our Sharon Road/South Park office, Dr. Simpson sees children, adolescents, adults and couples and accepts Aetna, BCBS, CBHA, Cigna, and United Healthcare.

 Ms. Post, located at our Park Road/Myers Park office, sees adults and young professionals.
 She works clinically with individuals in post-acute alcohol and substance abuse recovery and with their families and loved ones, as well as with the families and loved ones of people struggling with active addiction.
 Katy also enjoys engaging with individuals who are in transitions like divorce or separation, relocating, changing jobs or careers, leaving home for the first time.
 West Virginia University awarded her a Bachelor of Arts degree in Psychology with a minor in Child Development and Family Studies and a Master of Arts degree in Counseling.
-She accepts Aetna and BCBS insurance.
+She accepts Aetna, BCBS and Cigna insurance.

 Sarah earned a Bachelor of Arts degree in Psychology and Sociology from the University of North Carolina at Charlotte and a Master of Arts degree in Marriage and Family Therapy from Pfeiffer University where she was President of their chapter of the Delta Kappa International Honor Society.
 She also is a licensed clinical addiction counselor associate.
 At McLeod Center, Sarah was a lead substance abuse counselor and also had experience as an outpatient and school-based counselor.
 She is located at our Sharon Road/South Park office and accepts Aetna, Blue Cross/Blue Shield and Carolina Behavioral Health Alliance insurance.